jspenliany/implementation-of-sumo/README.md

 the branch of 18031201 is another milestone since make the layout of all nodes shown in nam matched perfectly and fix some bugs of the early versions.

+The above layout matched in nam result from having no idea about the relationship between the link delay value and the link length.